-The Neil Log House is the oldest existing residential structure in Pittsburgh.
+The Neill Log House is the oldest existing residential log structure in Pittsburgh.
 Located in the city’s Squirrel Hill neighborhood, it was designated an Historic Landmark in 1977.
-The Neill family lived in it from 1774 to 1795 on 262 acres that is now part of Schenley Park, one of two large city parks in Squirrel Hill.
-It was first built and occupied by a soldier stationed at Ft.
-Pitt.
+The Neill family is believed to have lived in it from 1774 to 1795 on 262 acres that is now part of Schenley Park, one of two large city parks in Squirrel Hill.
+This tract was first acquired by a soldier stationed at Ft.
+Pitt, from land preciously occupied by Native Americans.
+Robert Neill is believed to have built this log house in 1795, as determined by recent scientific dating.
 The complete story can be accessed by the link to the “Lewis and Clark Trail Experience,” on the Home Page of the Squirrel Hill Historical Society – https://squirrelhillhistory.org/

 The historic connection between the Neill Log House and Lewis and Clark’s Expedition is believed to have taken place in May of 1803, when Meriwether Lewis traveled to Pittsburgh to launch the keelboat he had constructed up-river from Pittsburgh.
 Several months later, he began his trip down the Ohio River from the Point, the confluence of the Three Rivers in Pittsburgh and early Gateway to the West.